 As contemplated in the Feasibility Study contained in the 2021 Camino Rojo Report, the Layback Agreement allows access to oxide and transitional heap leachable mineral resources on Orla's property below the open pit outlined in the 2019 Camino Rojo Report.
 In addition, the Layback Agreement grants Orla the right to mine from Fresnillo's mineral concession, and recover for Orla's account, all oxide and transitional material amenable to heap leaching that are within an expanded open pit.
 In the 2021 Camino Rojo Report, all material to be mined on Fresnillo's concession is classified as waste.
 Upon the completion of a confirmatory drill program on Fresnillo concessions by Orla, and integration of Fresnillo's drill database, a subsequent Mineral Reserve update is expected that would include all economic oxide and transitional material from the expanded pit.
 The Layback Agreement remains subject to the transfer of certain surface rights.
-The Company is finalizing the ratification process with local communities related to such transfer.
+The Company is advancing the ratification process with a local ejido related to such transfer.
 Delays in, or failure to obtain such transfer of surface rights could affect the timetable or cost of development of the potential mine modelled in the 2021 Camion Rojo Report.

-MINERAL RESOURCE ESTIMATIONS FOR CAMINO ROJO ARE ONLY ESTIMATES AND RELY ON CERTAIN ASSUMPTIONS

-The estimation of mineral resources relies on the judgment of the independent Qualified Person preparing the estimates.
-The process relies on the quantity and quality of available data and is based on knowledge, mining experience, analysis of drilling results and industry practices.
+MINERAL RESOURCE ESTIMATIONS FOR CAMINO ROJO ARE ONLY ESTIMATES AND RELY ON CERTAIN ASSUMPTIONS quantity and quality of available data and is based on knowledge, mining experience, analysis of drilling results and industry practices.
 Valid estimates made at a given time may significantly change when new information becomes available.